 Each believer has the privilege and the opportunity to be involved in helping spread God's Word throughout the world.
 These lessons provide a unique opportunity to involve your student in world evangelization through prayer.
 At the beginning of each lesson, take time to read about and discuss together the people block pictured.
 The sketch and the "people profile" will help you learn about and pray for people with different customs and cultures.
 Use a map to locate the homelands of each group.
 Each day, as you begin Bible class, join your student in prayer for the evangelization of this people block.
-At the end of the week ask you students to share a thought or some new concept about the featured people block or religious belief.
+At the end of the week, ask you students to share a thought or some new concept about the featured people block or religious belief.

 It is easy to live our lives completely insulated from the realities of people who have never heard the gospel.
 Specific prayer based on accurate, current information, is a powerful practice.
 These people blocks depict those who have been in spiritual bondage for centuries, and our prayers are important in seeing the Gospel penetrate each culture.
-Remind your students that God's heart is for all mankind, not just our own culture.
-Operation World: The Day-by-Day Guide to Praying for the and tribe and nation.
-In Rev. 5:9 we see that God desires some from every tribe, and language, and people, and nation be included in the body of Christ, and He has given all believers the privilege of being involved in His great commission.
-Watch for opportunities in the lessons to teach your students why they should be involved with world evangelization and how they can be involved.
-As you pray for the people groups in this curriculum you are actively joining in an important ministry effort to reach unreached peoples.
+Remind your students that in other countries.

-World by Patrick Johnstone and published by Zondervan is a wonderful resource for those who want more specific details of needs of the world and the status of Christianity in other countries.
+Operation World: The Day-by-Day Guide to Praying for the World by Patrick Johnstone and published by Zondervan is a wonderful resource for those who want more specific details of needs of the world and the status of Christianity